CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ```

-To run a python script, simply use the following terminal command, where <file path> is the path to the file containing your script (python scripts must have the .py extension):
+To run a python script, just use the following terminal command, where <file path> is the path to the file containing your script (python scripts must have the .py extension):

 ```
  torres@vm:~$ python guessnumber.py
 ```

 Now, we are ready to start a new hands-on guide.
 Enjoy!

-**First version: 30/11/2013.
-Updates 5/02/2014, 29/01/2017, 1/06/2017.**